The Nativity Story: Plot

-In the Roman province of Judea, the Massacre of the Innocents is ordered.
-Via flashback, the Annunciation and the birth of Jesus Christ are shown to explain why King Herod the Great ordered the act.
+In the Roman province of Judea, rabbi Zechariah has a vision of the Annunciation and the coming birth of the Messiah, which leaves him unable to speak.
+One year later, Herod the Great orders that all young boys be massacred in Judea, extending to Nazareth, where 14-year-old Mary lives with her family and is betrothed to Joseph.
+Despite the people of Nazareth living simple lives, high taxes are enforced on them; one man, unable to pay, has a third of his land seized and his daughter pressed into debt slavery.

-One year before the massacre, Zechariah, a rabbi in Jerusalem, is making an offering, when he is told in a vision by the Archangel Gabriel that his wife, Elizabeth, will bear a son.
-Zechariah does not believe him, stating that he is too old, and Gabriel tells him that he will be unable to speak until the boy is born.
-In Nazareth, 14-year-old Mary lives a peaceful life with her family, only for that to be ruined as soldiers constantly come to collect taxes; one man, unable to pay, has a third of his land seized and his daughter pressed into debt slavery.
-Mary, betrothed to 32-year-old Joseph of Judaea, is soon visited by Archangel Gabriel and told that she will become pregnant with God's son, whom she will name "Jesus".
-He tells her that God has blessed her cousin Elizabeth with a child despite her old age.
-Mary visits her before the harvest, where she witnesses the birth of John the Baptist to Elizabeth and Zechariah, who regains his speech.
-Mary returns from the visit pregnant, to the shock of Joseph and her parents, who fear that Joseph will accuse her of adultery, a sin punishable by death through stoning according to the Torah.
-Joseph does not believe Mary's religious explanation but decides not to accuse her.
-Still shocked and angry, he is later visited in a dream by the Archangel Gabriel, who tells him of God's plan for Mary's son and to take Mary as his wife.
+Mary is visited by the Archangel Gabriel, who tells her she will give birth to the son of God; he also informs her that her cousin Elizabeth will also become pregnant, despite her old age.
+Mary subsequently visits Elizabeth, the wife of Zechariah, who gives birth to a boy she names John, whose birth sees Zechariah regain his speech.
+Mary discovers she is pregnant, to the shock of Joseph and her parents, who fear that Joseph will accuse her of adultery, a sin punishable by death through stoning according to the Torah.
+Joseph does not believe Mary's explanation, and remains angry until he is visited in a dream by the Archangel, who tells him of God's plan for Mary's son and to take Mary as his wife.